BraveEberron/BraveEberron.github.io/pages/mechanics/character_creation.md

 Focus is what your character does best.
 Focus gives your character specificity and provides interesting new abilities that might come in handy.
 Your focus also helps you understand how you relate with the other player characters in your group.
 It’s the verb of the sentence “I am an adjective noun who verbs.”
 [Click here for available foci.](list_of_foci.html)

+## Race
+In addition to the first three choices, you need to pick a race.
+This will effect how NPCs see you and what options are available to you.
+Some races have special abilities they can take like flavors and some have exclusive access to dragonmarks.

 ## Miscellaneous

 ### Skills